telmonteiro/AMATERASU/paper/paper.md

 # Research impact statement

 This tool could decrease false-positives arising from misidentified periodicities in RV and help improve both planet search surveys and our understanding of stellar variability.
-AMATERASU is already being in research (Monteiro et al., in prep; Soldevilla et al., in prep).
+AMATERASU is already being used in research (Monteiro et al., in prep; Soldevilla et al., in prep).

 # AI usage disclosure